 Multi-site - Hamilton Health Sciences

-All fellows are expected and encouraged to take active roles in educating medical students, residents and staff and to participate in educational and clinical rounds.
-The IR fellow would also have appropriate interventional on-call responsibilities.
+All fellows are expected and encouraged to take an active role in educating medical students and residents and to routinely participate in educational and clinical rounds.
+The IR fellow would also have appropriate interventional on-call responsibilities (1 in 4 weeks).
 Academic pursuits and research are recommended and encouraged.

 Further inquiries can be directed to Marilynn Scott at scottmar@HHSC.CA